Now

 - Mississippi River cruise, Fall 2025 on Viking - if the river don’t dry up, that is

 In between Lisa and I like to take short trips in the US, we’re thinking Las Vegas or Seattle for the holidays this year.
+We’re holding off on international travel until January 20, 2029.

 Coming to grips with aging